-South Africans were gifted with surprising snow near Karoo, so I invite you to a Christmas in July with fresh images of snow, a Christmas tree from Bucharest and some magical doors for Thursday Doors.
+South Africans were gifted with surprising snow near Karoo recently, so I invite you to a Christmas in July with fresh images of snow, a Christmas tree from Bucharest and some magical doors for Thursday Doors.

 While we enjoy a morning as sunny as an ice cream up here, near Pretoria, with temperatures of minus 1 degree Celsius (it is winter after all), further in the south of South Africa Antarctic pulses surprised us with snowfall.

 These images were taken by members of our (very) extended South African family and we thank them for sharing the magic with us, special thanks to Cobus Pretorius.

 Oudtshoorn is a town in the Klein Karoo area of South Africa’s Western Cape, some 1200km south of Pretoria.
 Karoo is derived from the local Khoisan language, meaning ‘land of thirst.’

 One would imagine that mermaids belong to the sea, and their legends are to be forever rocked by waves.
 It is not so.

 Mermaids, Watermeid, are said to inhabit ( have inhabited?) the rock pools between the Klein (Little) and Groot (Great) Karoo.
 That’s less than 50km from Oudtshoorn, and along the Meiringspoort mountain pass.
 Here, charming mermaids with alabaster hair cascading over their shoulders snatch, not lure, travelers, pulling them into their underground water holes.
 And ancient Khoi-San rock paintings still illustrate this legend .

 Further up to Swartberg Pass (Black Mountain Pass in Afrikaans) the road twists and turns, as these mountains mean business, shielding the Little Karoo to the north.

 Swartberg Pass is located between Oudtshoorn in the south and Prince Albert in the north.
 This time, only the bravest shall pass through the foggy snowfall.